Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Kolmogorov equations

 Throughout this section, we assume that~$b$ and~$\sigma$ are nonrandom functions.
-In Section~\ref{semdiff}, the moment estimates from Section~\ref{momentestimates} are used to derive~$p^\textrm{th}$ differentiability of a Feynman-Kac semigroup and in particular of~$x\mapsto \mathbb{E}g(X_t^{s,x})$ for~$X_t^{s,x}$ solving~\eqref{sde}.
-We allow the functions such as~$g$ to be bounded by Lyapunov functions.
-As such, the proof, although the approach of which is classical, demands finer attention compared to~\cite{MR1731794} for example, in which~$g$ and its derivatives are only required to be polynomially bounded.
+In Section~\ref{semdiff}, the moment estimates from Section~\ref{momentestimates} are used to derive~$p^\textrm{th}$ differentiability of a Feynman-Kac semigroup~\eqref{basicu}.
+The functions~$f,c,g$ appearing in~\eqref{basicu} are only required to be bounded by Lyapunov functions.
+Although the results and many details in the proofs are new, the approach is from~\cite{MR1731794}, in which~$f,c,g$ and their derivatives are only required to be polynomially bounded.
 This regularity is then used to show that the semigroup solves the Kolmogorov equation in the almost everywhere sense in Section~\ref{tdkol}.
-In Section~\ref{dskolmogorov}, we complement our results with a criterion for the Kolmogorov equation to be solved in the distributional sense.
-The criterion is based on the maximal dissipativity of the closure of the infinitesimal generator associated to~\eqref{sde0}.